Asher A. Galbreath

-Asher A. Galbreath (June 8, 1864 – December 18, 1935) was a lawyer, politician, educator, and businessman.
+Asher A. Galbreath (June 8, 1864 – December 18, 1935) was an American lawyer, politician, educator, and businessman.
 He was the founder, president, and professor at two colleges.
-He was elected Mayor of Rogers, Ohio and State Senator.
+He was elected mayor of Rogers, Ohio and State Senator.
 He was also the president of the National Typewriter Company.
 He was married and had six children.

 Early life and education

 Galbreath was born on a farm in Fairfield Township, Columbiana County, Ohio, on June 8, 1864.
 He graduated from New Lisbon High School.
 In 1888 he graduated from Mount Union College in Alliance, Ohio.

 Political life

 Galbreath was an attorney in Columbiana County, Ohio.
-Locally, he was elected Mayor of Rogers, Ohio, and also held the position of County Liquor License Commissioner of Columbiana County.
+Locally, he was elected mayor of Rogers, Ohio, and also held the position of County Liquor License Commissioner of Columbiana County.
 In 1917 he was elected State Senator and was part of the 82nd Ohio General Assembly.
 In 1924 and again in 1926, Galbreath ran for Lieutenant Governor of Ohio but was defeated in the primary election on both occasions.